-Before you buy your second hand van, there are a few things that need considering.
+Before you buy your second-hand van, there are a few things worth considering.

 Most vans are notoriously tough, reliable workhorses that are built to withstand a tremendous amount of punishment.

 This is essential when you consider most spend their working lives being hammered up and down motorways and A-roads.

 While this is great news for those buying new, it does present a number of challenges for those buying second-hand.